 On 7/8/9 September 2019 Sahar Khaleghi of the University of Brussels presented the paper “A Data-driven Approach for SoH Estimation of Lithium Batteries Using Signal Processing Techniques” at the 3rd international electrical and energy conference in Bejing, China.

-The presentation was held in the Articificial intelligent panel, where about 50 attended.
+The presentation was held in the Articificial intelligent panel, where about 50 people attended.

 Introduction of the paper: